wilcockj/3dPortfolio/content/pyramid/index.md

 ![desert normal map](/desertnormalmap.png)

-This gif illustrates what normal maps are doing, the left being modeled shapes, and the right being normals maps generated from the models on  the left.
+This gif made by [Pac72](https://commons.wikimedia.org/wiki/File:Rendering_with_normal_mapping.gif) illustrates what normal maps are doing, the left being modeled shapes, and the right being normals maps generated from the models on  the left.
 This shows how you can fake geometry with normal maps.
 Normal maps are very useful for speeding up the rendering of complex scenes.
 For example, Video Game graphics where many